BIO

 Alternative Classical // Left-Field Folk

-BBC Radio 3’s award-winning Delia Stevens and three-time BBC Radio 2 Folk Musician of the Year nominee, Will Pound present an unprecedented cross-genre collaboration following the creative evolution of classical composers who were inspired by folk.
+BBC Radio 3’s award-winning Delia Stevens and three-time BBC Radio 2 Folk Musician of the Year nominee, Will Pound present an unprecedented genre-defying collaboration reimagining classical music through the living lens of folk.

 Traditional melodeon and harmonica collide with a dizzying array of percussion instruments.
 Imaginations run riot within an extraordinary sonic landscape.